Bratislava: Transport

 The geographical position of Bratislava in Central Europe has long made it a natural crossroads for international trade traffic.

 Public transport in Bratislava is managed by Dopravný podnik Bratislava, a city-owned company.
 The transport system is known as Mestská hromadná doprava (MHD, Municipal Mass Transit) and employs buses, trams, and trolleybuses.
 Most of the Bratislava public transport is coated in a typical color combination of red and black.

 Bratislava is also part of an integrated system, IDS BK, connecting city public transport with other transport companies in the Bratislava region.
-Traveling with a single ticket is possible throughout the system network, both in Bratislava and to the nearby villages and cities, including 3 other districts of Senec, Malacky, and Pezinok.
+Traveling with a single ticket is possible throughout the system network, both in Bratislava and to the nearby villages and cities, including three other districts of Senec, Malacky, and Pezinok.

 As a rail hub, the city has direct connections to Austria, Hungary, the Czech Republic, Poland, Germany, Croatia, Slovenia, and the rest of Slovakia.
-Bratislava-Petržalka railway station and Bratislava Main station are the principal railway stations.
+Bratislava-Petržalka and Bratislava hlavná stanica are the principal railway stations.

+Daily trains and buses from Bratislava to Vienna run multiple times every hour, with the Wien Hbf train station serving Bratislava as well, with more connections throughout Europe, opening possibilities for travel to Italy and France with a quick change of trains in Vienna.

-The main bus station (Autobusová stanica Mlynské Nivy or AS Mlynské Nivy) is located at Mlynské Nivy, east of the city centre, and offers both bus connections to cities in Slovakia and international bus lines.
-A new bus station attached to a shopping mall, administration centre, and Bratislava's tallest skyscraper, Nivy Tower, was opened on the 30th of September 2021.
+The main bus station (Autobusová stanica or Autobusová stanica Nivy) is located at Mlynské Nivy, east of the city centre, and offers both bus connections to cities in Slovakia and international bus lines.
+A new bus station attached to a shopping mall, administration centre, and Bratislava's tallest skyscraper, Nivy Tower, was opened on 30 September 2021.
+The bus station lies underground and its design was inspired by airport terminals.
+The waiting area offers enough space and comfort to wait for the bus.